 The most beautiful beach in Podstrana is at the impressive and ideally located Hotel Le Meridien Lav.
 Some years ago I attended the opening of this hotel which comprises almost 400 rooms and suites.
-The wide range of facilities here attracts both leisure and business travelers.
+The wide range of facilities here attracts both leisure and business travellers.

-Now Omis has never been my favorite Dalmatia town in Croatia.
+Now Omis has never been my favorite Dalmatian town in Croatia.
 I guess we all have those places that you just don’t take to.
 I desperately want to like Omis but on three occasions I have been disappointed.